The Systematic Component of Monetary Policy in SVARs: An Agnostic Identification Procedure

 Jonas E. Arias, Dario Caldara, and Juan F. Rubio-Ramírez

-This paper studies the effects of monetary policy shocks using structural vector autoregressions (SVARs).
+This paper studies the effects of monetary policy shocks using structural VARs.
 We achieve identification by imposing sign and zero restrictions on the systematic component of monetary policy.
-We consistently find that an increase in the fed funds rate induces a contraction in output.
-We also show that the identification strategy in Uhlig (2005), which imposes sign restrictions on the impulse responses to a monetary shock, does not satisfy our restrictions on the systematic component of monetary policy with high posterior probability.
-This finding accounts for the difference in results with Uhlig (2005), who found that contractionary monetary policy shocks have no clear effect on output.
-When we reconcile the two approaches by combining both sets of restrictions, monetary policy shocks remain contractionary.
+Importantly, our identification scheme does not restrict the contemporaneous response of output to a monetary policy shock.
+Using data for the period 1965–2007, we consistently find that an increase in the federal funds rate induces a contraction in output.
+We also find that monetary policy shocks are contractionary during the Great Moderation.
+Finally, we show that the identification strategy in Uhlig (2005), which imposes sign restrictions on the impulse response functions to a monetary policy shock, does not satisfy our restrictions on the systematic component of monetary policy with high posterior probability.

 JEL classification: E52, C51

 Key words: SVARs, monetary policy shocks, systematic component of monetary policy